geoserver/geoserver/doc/en/user/source/styling/webadmin/index.rst

    * - :guilabel:`Workspace`
      - Workspace in which the style is contained.
 Styles can be inside workspaces, but can also be "global" (no workspace).
    * - :guilabel:`Format`
      - Format of the style.
-Options are :guilabel:`SLD`, :guilabel:`CSS`, and :guilabel:`YSLD`, depending on availability.
+Options are :guilabel:`SLD`, :guilabel:`CSS`, and :guilabel:`YSLD`, :guilabel:`MBStyle` depending on availability.

 .. figure:: img/styles_editor_data_styledata.png